ibm-cloud-docs/EventStreams/apache_kafka_concepts.md

 A follower replica that is keeping up with the partition leader is in-sync.
 Any follower with an in-sync replica can become the leader without losing any messages.

 If the partition leader fails, another leader is chosen from the followers.
-All the replicas should usually be in-sync.
+All the replicas are to be usually in-sync.
 It is acceptable for a replica to be temporarily not in-sync while it is catching up after a failure.

 ![In-sync-replicas diagram.](concepts_in_sync_replicas.png "The diagram shows a topic partition that is replicated across three brokers and staying in-sync across all replicas."){: caption="Figure 5.
 The diagram shows a topic partition that is replicated across three brokers and staying in-sync across all replicas." caption-side="bottom"}